HPV and sexual health

 You can be exposed to HPV the first-time sexual activity occurs and from only one sexual partner.

 Most people won’t know they have HPV as it rarely has any symptoms.
+An HPV infection is usually cleared naturally by the body, but sometimes, if it is not cleared, it can lead to serious diseases, including cancer.

-If you find out that you or your partner has HPV, it is important to remember that 80 per cent of sexually active people will have HPV at some point in their lives – it’s nothing to be embarrassed about.
+If you find out that you or your partner has HPV, it is important to remember that more than 80 per cent of sexually active people will have HPV at some point in their lives – it’s nothing to be embarrassed about.

 To learn more about HPV and sexual health, head to Sexual Health Victoria’s page about HPV.